Blue9/AudioJack/README.md

 # AudioJack
 A smart YouTube to MP3 converter that automatically finds and adds metadata/ID3 tags (artist, title, album, cover art) to downloaded MP3 files.

+## Disclaimer
+This program is strictly intended for demonstration purposes.
+Using this program to download online media may breach the corresponding website's terms of service and may even be illegal in your country.
+Use this program at your own discretion.

 ## Demo
 - [Desktop version](https://github.com/Blue9/AudioJack-GUI)
 - [Web version (Caution: Beta)](http://www.audiojack.io/)